mhedenus/on_graphs_and_models/README.md

 ## Abstract

 This is an essay about graphs and and models.
 The main question is how to bring together __Resource Description Framework__ and __Property Graph__.
-The main difference between RDF and Property Graph lies deep in basic decisions how to do modeling.
+The main difference between RDF and Property Graph lies deeply in basic decisions how to do modeling.
 Within this essay I will investigate the modeling styles and how they are connected to different graph styles.

 This essay opens a generalized view on graphs and modeling which in in turn can be the basis for technical solutions that bridge RDF and and the Property Graph world.